Rue des Capucins: History

-In its eastern part, the street replaces the old rue Vannerot established in the 17th century, dedicated to Jean Vannerot and which changed of name in 1850.
-The western part of the rue des Capucines was opened in the mid-19th century on the former site of the garden owned by monks, and a small square called Place des Capucins was open in the 18th century.
+In its eastern part, the street replaces the old Rue Vannerot established in the 17th century, dedicated to Jean Vannerot and which changed of name in 1850.
+The western part of the Rue des Capucines was opened in the mid-19th century on the former site of the garden owned by monks, and a small square called the Place des Capucins was open in the 18th century.

 The monastery of the Capuchin order, named Capucins du Petit Forez, was built in 1622 at the current location of the No. 6 and their church, the chapel of Saint-André, was located at the foot of the montée de la Grande Côte.
 Their home was purchased and rebuilt by a banker, André Coste.
 Anne of Austria attended the start of construction of the building which was dedicated on 25 April 1635 by Jean de Nuchèse.
 Finally, the Capuchins were expelled from the street during the French Revolution.
-In 1810, the street was named Grande rue neuve des Capucins.
+In 1810, the street was named Grande Rue Neuve des Capucins.